 Artefacts and remains from Stone Age, Neolithic, Bronze Age, Iron Age, Roman and Anglo-Saxon times have been found in the area, including evidence of a Roman road leading towards a settlement at Stonepound.
 An Anglo-Saxon site was found during landscaping at a Hassocks golf course.

-The Saxons decided on nearby Clayton for the site of St John the Baptist Church, the chancel arch of which is 900 years old, and the church has yielded medieval wall paintings of national importance.
+The Saxons decided on the vista at nearby Clayton for the site of St John the Baptist Church, the chancel arch of which is 900 years old, and the church has yielded medieval wall paintings of national importance.

-However, the arrival which made the most impact on the area came in the 1840s – the railway.
+The arrival which made the most impact on the area came in the 1840s – the railway.
 The opening of Hassocks Gate as the station in 1841 heralded the beginning of the village as it is it today.
-It was the terminus station for the route from London to Brighton and this was followed by increased housing development in the centre to cater for commuters using the railway.
+This was followed by housing development in the centre to cater for the new commuters.

-During the construction of the line and Clayton Tunnel, over 6000 workers and 900 horses were used.
+Prior to the piercing of the South Downs in 1844 the area was isolated from Brighton and the south coast.
+The Clayton Tunnel would provide the area with one of its most recognisable landmarks.
+During construction of the line and tunnel, over 6000 workers and 900 horses were used.
 Over 400 of the construction workers (‘navvies’ or navigators) were housed in huts near the line or in cottages around Keymer parish.

 Hassocks Station was originally named Hassocks Gate after the tollgate which stood on the main road near Stonepound now the current crossroads of the A273 and B2116.